arjuxn/xliff_translator/README.md

 The surrounding sentence is translated while the protected term is restored unchanged.

-DNT matching is designed to protect the specified terms without unnecessarily protecting similar text inside other words.
+DNT matching is boundary-aware, so a protected term is not unnecessarily matched as part of another word.

-If a protected term cannot be safely preserved, the application fails the translation rather than silently changing the protected term.
+If a protected term cannot be safely preserved, the translation fails instead of silently changing the protected term.

-## DNT `.txt` files
+## DNT text file

-Instead of entering DNT terms manually, you can provide a plain-text `.txt` file.
+DNT terms can also be provided through a plain-text `.txt` file.

 Example: